zhouyl/flowblade/docs/components/navigation/navbar-toggle.md

 # NavbarToggle

 NavbarToggle component for creating a hamburger menu button.
 Used with NavbarCollapse to toggle mobile navigation visibility.
+Perfect for responsive mobile navigation and hamburger menus.

 ## Basic Usage